MicrosoftDocs/winrt-api/windows.system.remotesystems/remotesystemsessionupdatedeventargs.md

 # Windows.System.RemoteSystems.RemoteSystemSessionUpdatedEventArgs

 ## -description
-Raised when a previously discovered remote session has some part of its information updated.
+Contains information about a [**RemoteSystemSessionWatcher.Updated**](RemoteSystemSessionWatcher_updated.md) event that was raised, namely the remote session whose information was updated.

 ## -remarks
+This class is instantiated whenever the [**RemoteSystemSessionWatcher.Updated**](RemoteSystemSessionWatcher_updated.md) is raised, and it should be handled by the method(s) registered to this event.

 ## -see-also